i came upon this article in the malaysian insider... written by dr kamal amzan.. a very good writing indeed !

 April 13, 2012

 APRIL 13 — “A trainee doctor was found dead after an overdose.
 He was found dead with a used syringe beside him, with a drug used to fight off fatigue.”
-The Star, April 12, 2012.
+The Star, April 12, 2012.For me, this is an issue close to my heart.

 A few years ago, a friend of mine committed suicide by jumping from his apartment on the fourth floor of an apartment complex.
 He was a jolly good fellow, but faced a few bumps in his years as a medical student.